 Mail Services & Contacting New Reedies

 Gray Campus Center, lower level

-After we receive the student list that has your name on it (about July 15), mail services will send you an email.
+After we receive the student list with your name on it, mail services will send you an email.
 The email will contain your Reed mailbox number and the combination to open your mailbox.

 When you arrive on campus, you should visit mail services, find your mailbox, and open it.

 If you do not get our email, you can ask for your box number and combination at the mail services window.